Chefs delighting Paris

 Paris vibrates to the rhythm of talented chefs.
 Their daring cuisines delight the taste buds.
-Here are five must-try tables.
+Here are six must-try tables.

 Le Faham – Kelly Rangama, mixed flavours